-Pre-proposals can be submitted until four weeks before the call closes, which means October 30th 2009 for the present call.
+Pre-proposals can be submitted until two weeks before the call closes (April 16th 2010) for the present call.
 They should not be longer than two pages and only describe the experiment idea and its context.
 A member of the staff of the ECHORD Service Centre will respond to pre-proposers within one week.
 The response will be limited to clarifying whether they fit into the ECHORD call's scope (innovation, compatibility with call).